Davonne007-TX/habit-quest-collab/README.md

 # Habit Quest Clone UI Project

-- Inspired by Figma Design By: Melvin Torres
+- Project designed by Web Developer/Designer Melvin Torres and developed by me Davonne Vigil.

-Turning Figma Web Design into Reality.
+This was a fun project turning his Figma Web Design into Reality.

+#Built in

+- React.js
+- Tailwind CSS